optozorax/unasanu/content/en/index.md

 It might appear that eternalism implies absolute determinism and requires futures to be singular.
 However, eternalism is entirely compatible with multiple futures and complete randomness, as will be demonstrated subsequently.
 One should envision the final 'space-time' block not as a static sausage but as a static tree :)

-## Interacting with the Simulation
+## Interacting with the simulation

 <span class="orange-bg example">From here on, any established restrictions will gradually loosen.</span>